FERTILIZATION

 • Risk of transmission of infectious diseases to offspring.

-THE STAGES OF THE IVF PROCESS
+THE PHASES OF THE IN VITRO FERTILIZATION PROCESS

-THE STAGES OF THE IVF PROCESS
+THE PHASES OF THE IN VITRO FERTILIZATION PROCESS

-FIRST VISIT
+FIRST CONSULTATION

 OVARIAN STIMULATION

-Identification and collection of the eggs
+Identification and collection of eggs

 Semen preparation

-Fertilization technique
+Fertilization Technique

 Embryo culture, the EMBRYOSCOPE